tblobaum/nQuery/README.markdown

 Usage
 -----
-Create a file to serve up jquery and nquery
+Create a file to serve up jquery and nquery and put it in /public

 ```html
 <!doctype html>